Fred Lawrence

-Fred Lawrence 18 June 1887 – 4 January 1964 was an English Billiards and snooker player.
+Frederick William Lawrence (18 June 1887 – 4 January 1964) was an English Billiards and snooker player.
 In 1919 he won a second-class professional billiards tournament at Thurston's Hall.
 He won the Midland Counties Billiards Championship in 1920, and 1921.
 Lawrence lost 13 - 16 to Joe Davis in the final of the 1928 World Snooker Championship.

 Early life and billiards career

 His full name was Frederick William Lawrence.
 Lawrence was born in Birmingham on 18 June 1887, and was the oldest son of Frederick John Lawrence and his wife Elizabeth (maiden surname of Bristow).

 Lawrence was living with his parents and two siblings at Alfreton in Derbyshire when the 1891 census was taken.
 Lawrence's mother Elizabeth died in 1899 at Birmingham.
 Fred's father then married Nellie Wybrow at Birmingham in the same year.

 Fred started playing billiards at the age of 13, and his father was the manager of a billiard room at Birmingham during the time of the 1901 census.
 By the time he was 15 Fred had made his first hundred break.
 By the age of 16, he had made more than twenty breaks over a hundred.
 By 27 January 1905, he had made eighty seven breaks of a hundred or over.

 Lawrence's progress as a billiards player came to the attention of the veteran player John Roberts Jr. It was announced in The Birmingham Daily Mail, that Roberts was greatly impressed with his performances, and would play Fred Lawrence at Stockton-on-Tees on 3 March 1905.
 In a game of the first to 1,500 Roberts gave Lawrence a 700 start.
 By the end of the afternoon session, Fred was winning 1,101 - 546.
 Roberts managed to catch up in the evening session, but he lost the game by 48 points after Lawrence made an unfinished break of 65.

 In newspaper articles during this time he was described as "the boy champion."
 This title was also still given to Fred long after adolescence.
 He had become a professional billiards player by February 1906.

 By the time of his 21st birthday, Lawrence had played 638 matches, winning 523 of those.
 And he had made 700 breaks ranging from 100 - 363.